Palestinians: Israeli troops kill 10 in West Bank violence

 U.N.
 Middle East envoy Tor Wennesland said he was “deeply alarmed and saddened” by the violence.
 Condemnations came from the Organization of Islamic Cooperation and Turkey, which recently reestablished full diplomatic ties with Israel, as well as from neighboring Jordan.

 Saudi Arabia criticized the raid, saying it rejected the “serious violations of international law by the Israeli occupation forces.”
-Qatar called it a “brutal Israeli aggression” and an “extension of the heinous and horrific crimes of the occupation against the defenseless Palestinian people.”
-Kuwait and Oman added condemnations.
+Qatar, Kuwait and Oman added condemnations.

 Tensions over West Bank violence have spilled into Gaza before.

-“The response of the resistance to what happened today in Jenin camp will not be delayed,” warned top Hamas official Saleh Arouri.
+“The response of the resistance to what happened today in Jenin camp will not be delayed,” top Hamas official Saleh Arouri warned on Thursday, hours before the rockets were launched.

 The Islamic Jihad branch in the coastal enclave has repeatedly fought against Israel, most recently in a fierce three-day clash last summer that killed dozens of Palestinians and disrupted the lives of hundreds of thousands of Israelis.